Google CEO bans autonomous weapons in new AI guidelines

 “We want to be clear that while we are not developing AI for use in weapons, we will continue our work with governments and the military in many other areas.
 These include cybersecurity, training, military recruitment, veterans’ healthcare, and search and rescue,” CEO Sundar Pichai said in a blog post.

-In the post, Pichai spells out the principles that should be considered when creating AI as well as applications of AI that Google will not pursue.
-In addition to a ban on autonomous weaponry at Google, the company will also seek to avoid the creation of AI whose principle purpose is to injure or harm human beings as well as “Technologies that gather or use information for surveillance violating internationally accepted norms.”
+In the post, Pichai spells out the principles that should be considered when creating AI, as well as applications of AI that Google will not pursue.
+In addition to a ban on designing autonomous weaponry, the company will also seek to avoid the creation of AI whose principal purpose is to injure or harm human beings, as well as “Technologies that gather or use information for surveillance violating internationally accepted norms.”

-AI made by Google, Pichai states, should uphold standards of scientific excellence, be accountable to people, tested for safety, and avoid reinforcing bias.
+AI made by Google, Pichai states, should uphold standards of scientific excellence, be accountable to people, be tested for safety, and avoid reinforcing bias.

 Google AI chief Jeff Dean and more than 3,000 employees signed a petition urging the company to commit to never create autonomous weapons.
-About a dozen Google employees reportedly resigned due to the company’s involvement in the program.
+About a dozen Google employees reportedly resigned due to the company’s involvement in the Department of Defense’s Project Maven.

-The letter urged Google to get out of Maven and that failure to do so could “irreparably damage Google’s brand and its ability to compete for talent” at a time when Google is “already struggling to keep the public’s trust.”
+The petition urged Google to get out of Maven and that failure to do so could “irreparably damage Google’s brand and its ability to compete for talent” at a time when Google is “already struggling to keep the public’s trust.”

 Aware of the potential controversy, in emails between executives last fall obtained by the New York Times, Google Cloud chief scientist Dr. Fei-Fei Li reportedly urged the company to avoid mention of AI “at all costs” when considering public mention of its involvement with Maven, and called weaponized AI “probably one of the most sensitized topics of AI — if not THE most.”

-Pichai’s insistence that Google will continue to work with the military may be a signal that Google still plans to vye for Joint Enterprise Defense Infrastructure (JEDI), a 10-year, $10 billion cloud contract with the U.S. military that drew the attention of major tech companies like Amazon and Google.
+Pichai’s insistence that Google will continue to work with the military may be a signal that Google still plans to vie for Joint Enterprise Defense Infrastructure (JEDI), a 10-year, $10 billion cloud contract with the U.S. military that drew the attention of major tech companies like Amazon and Google.

 An internal memo also revealed that a member of Google’s defense sales team believed that participation in Maven was directly tied to a government contract worth billions of dollars, according to The Intercept.

 News first emerged that Google was involved with Project Maven in March.
-Other companies like IBM have also been approached to participate in the project.
+Other companies, such as IBM, have also been approached to participate in the project.
 Last week, the Pentagon announced plans to expand Project Maven and open a Joint Artificial Intelligence Center.

 Google isn’t the only venture out there to be impacted by employee revolt due to autonomous weaponry.
-In April in South Korea more than 50 researchers boycotted what they called an AI weapons lab at KAIST, one of the nation’s top universities.
+In April in South Korea, more than 50 researchers boycotted what they called an AI weapons lab at KAIST, one of the nation’s top universities.